 Turbo Takeaways

 Retirees are often the first to feel the pinch of high inflation.
-As of February 2025, the Consumer Price Index (CPI) shows a 2.8% in overall prices, affecting essential goods and services.
+As of September 2025, the Consumer Price Index (CPI) showed a 3% increase in overall prices for essential goods and services.

 What Senior Stimulus Programs Are Currently Available?